I am a PhD student, in the EPSRC Centre for Doctoral Training in Statistics and Applied Mathematics (SAMBa) at the

 Previous experience includes:

 - In the academic year 2019/2020, I tutored 3 groups for the second year course in Ordinary Differential Equations and Control and 2 groups for the second year course Modelling and Dynamical Systems.

 - In the academic year 2018/2019, I tutored two groups per semester for second year courses in Ordinary Differential Equations and Control and Vector Calculus and Partial Differential Equations.

-As part of the Centre for Doctoral Training programme, I completed an MRes in Statistical and Applied Mathematics, graduating December 2019.
+As part of the Centre for Doctoral Training programme, I completed an MRes in Statistical and Applied Mathematics with Distinction, graduating December 2019.
 As well as a range of course, I undertook small research projects with topics including: Automatic Malaria Detection, High Intensity Focused Ultrasound, Industrial Mathematics and Modelling and Mathematical Analysis of Social Dilemmas.

 I completed an MMath degree at Emmanuel College, University of Cambridge graduating with a Distinction in Part III in 2018.
 During Part III, I took a range of course in Applied and Computational Analysis including: Inverse Problems, Numerical Solutions for ODEs and Distribution Theory, alongside courses in Perturbation Methods and Quantum Information Theory.
 My Part III essay was supervised by Dr Orsola Rath-Spivack on "Time Reversal Imaging in Inhomogeneous Media" and can be found here.